Head of Faculty: Mr O.J. Russell

 Follow Shrewsbury Geography on Twitter: @shrewsbury_geog

 All pupils who enter the School at the age of 13 study Geography.
 We take this opportunity of beginning straight away with the CIE IGCSE course.
-The first half of the Michaelmas term is based around basic geographical skills – map work, atlas work, simple physical geography.
+The first half of the Michaelmas Term is based around basic geographical skills.
 Then in November we begin the CIE themes, starting with plate tectonics, and moving on to food, and energy.
-We don’t like to make this year too prescriptive as we think it important to ‘smell the roses’ along the way.
 The Third Formers make their choice whether to continue with Geography at the end of the Lent term.
 Usually about two-thirds of the year opt to continue.

 Fourth and Fifth Forms